savonet/book/introduction.md

 approach for designing your radio, it can cope with all the situations described above, and much more.

-Liquidsoap itself is programmed in the OCaml programming language, but the language you will use is not OCaml (although it was somewhat inspired of it), it is a new language, and it is quite different from a general-purpose programming language, such as Java or C. It was designed from scratch, with stream
+Liquidsoap itself is programmed in the OCaml\index{OCaml} programming language, but the language you will use is not OCaml (although it was somewhat inspired of it), it is a new language, and it is quite different from a general-purpose programming language, such as Java or C. It was designed from scratch, with stream